microsoft/TypeAgent/ts/examples/chat/README.md

 ## Chat test app

-This sample app is test code for the following packages:
+This sample app is used to interactive test the following packages:

 - [Code Processor](../../packages/codeProcessor/)
 - [Knowledge Processor](../../packages/knowledgeProcessor/)